Diary of George Fletcher Moore: Editions

 Portions of Moore's letters and diary have been published a number of times.
 The letters from 1830 to mid-1833 were published in 1834 as Extracts from the Letters and Journals of George Fletcher Moore, now filling a judicial office at the Swan River Settlement.
 Publication was at the request of Moore's father Joseph, and may have been without George Fletcher Moore's knowledge.

 In the early 1880s, Moore's letters fell into the hands of Sir Thomas Cockburn Campbell, editor of The West Australian newspaper.
 Cockburn Campbell sought and received Moore's permission to publish them in The West.
 The letters appeared in serial during 1881 and 1882, and a copy of each issue was sent to Moore, who kept a scrapbook of them.
-In 1884, Moore decided to publish them afresh, together with a reprint of his 1842 A Descriptive Vocabulary of the Language of the Aborigines.
-These were published under the title Diary of Ten Years Eventful Life of an Early Settler in Western Australia and also A Descriptive Vocabulary of the Language of the Aborigines.
+In 1884, Moore decided to publish them afresh, together with a reprint of his 1842 A Descriptive Vocabulary of the Language of the Aboriginals.
+These were published under the title Diary of Ten Years Eventful Life of an Early Settler in Western Australia.
 Commonly referred to by the shorter title Diary of Ten Years, this is the best known edition of Moore's diary.

 In 2006, Hesperian Press issued a version of Moore's diary and letters carefully edited and annotated by James Cameron under the title The Millendon Memoirs: George Fletcher Moore's Western Australian Diaries and Letters, 1830-1841.